biomechanics-hlrs-gebert/I-CIF-CT-Image-Filter/README.md

 ... are transfered via file exchange and are not pushed into the repository.

 ## Primary target of this program
-Simply put, Image Processing aims at filtering Computed Tomography Scans (basically scalar fields) according to our need of exposing a proper histogram for thresholding and binarizing in subsequent programs.
+Simply put, Image Processing aims at filtering Computed Tomography Scans (basically scalar fields) according to our need of exposing a proper histogram for thresholding and binarizing in subsequent programs.git

 ## Development of new features
 All new features or parts of the tool are developed via branches.
 At any time, a version which compiles and executes and which does not necessarily crash is kept on the Repo's master branch.